-Some research suggests that one of the main benefits of goat milk is that it may benefit inflammation.
-Another reason why it is easier for people with bowel inflammation to drink goat’s milk, instead of cow’s milk.
+Some research suggests that one of the main benefits of goat's milk is that it doesn't cause inflammation.
+That's a big reason why it is easier for people with bowel inflammation to drink goat's milk, instead of cow's milk.

 2. Environmentally Friendly

-Goats requires far less space and food than cows.
-Typically, you can comfortably raise six goats on the same acreage as two cows.
+Goats require less space and eat less food than cows.
+Six goats can exist on the same acreage required for two cows.

-Studies done at the USDA and Prairie View A&M University, link goat’s milk to an increased ability to metabolize iron and copper, especially amongst individuals with digestion and absorption limitations.
-Besides drinking goat’s milk, you can also take a digestive enzymes supplement to help with this also.
+Studies performed by the USDA and Prairie View A&M University link goat's milk to an increased ability to metabolize iron and copper, especially among individuals with digestion and absorption limitations.
+Besides drinking goat's milk, you can also take digestive enzyme supplements to support digestion.

-Another main health benefit of goat milk, is that it is closer to human mother’s milk than cow’s milk is.
-Because it has a chemical make up that is much closer to human milk, it is easier to digest and assimilate in the human body.
+A main benefit of goat's milk is how closely it resembles human breast milk.
+Because it has a chemical composition that is much closer to human milk than cow's milk, it is easier to digest and assimilate in the human body.

 5. "Smaller" Fat

 6. High in Fatty Acids

-While cow’s milk has about seventeen percent fatty acids, goat’s milk averages thirty five percent fatty acids, making it more nutritionally wholesome.
-In fact, up to 50% of people with lactose intolerance to cow’s milk find that they can easily digest goat’s milk, especially if it is raw.
+While cow's milk is about seventeen percent fatty acids, goat's milk averages thirty-five percent fatty acids, making it more nutritionally wholesome.
+In fact, up to 50% of people who experience lactose intolerance to cow's milk find that they can easily digest goat's milk, especially if it is raw.

-Many people worry that they need to drink cow’s milk for calcium intake and the prevention of bone loss.
-Goat’s milk also offers high amounts of calcium, the amino acid tryptophan, and much less side effects of drinking cow’s milk.
-It’s just one of the many foods high in calcium.
+Many people worry that they need to drink cow's milk to meet their calcium requirements and support bone health.
+Goat's milk is high in calcium, the amino acid tryptophan, and is a more healthy option than cow's milk.

-While drinking cow’s milk is a common reason for allergies and excess mucous, goat’s milk is not.
-Cow’s milk is high in fat, which may increase mucous build-up.
-Moreover, the fat globules in goat’s milk are one ninth the size of those found in cow’s milk, another possible reason why it does not produce irritation in the gut.
+Cow's milk is linked to allergies and excess mucous, goat's milk is not.
+Cow's milk is high in fat, which may increase mucous build-up.
+Moreover, the fat globules in goat's milk are one-ninth the size of those in cow's milk; it's another possible reason why it does not produce irritation in the gut.